rlivingsus/misc/AllBooks.md

 - Connolly, John: The Gate...
 - Connolly, Rebecca: A Brilliant Night of Stars and Ice
 - Collins, Eileen: Through the Glass Ceiling to the Stars
 - Collins, Megan: The Family Plot
+- Comey, James: A Higher Loyalty
 - Cooper, Anderson: Vanderbilt
 - Cordova, Zoraida: The Inheritance of Orquidea Divina
 - Coremen, Thomas: Algorithms Unlocked
 - Corey, James: The Expanse